-- a.
-Care Management Staff and WICT - i.
-Qualifications
+a.
+Care Management Staff Qualifications

-In order to respond to the unique needs of SSI members, the HMO must employ, or contract for the employment of, licensed healthcare professionals and other qualified care management staff with the following skills and knowledge needed to coordinate care for members (upon hiring or incorporated into their annual training plan):
+The HMO must employ licensed healthcare professionals and other qualified care management staff with the following skills and knowledge needed to coordinate care for members:

-- a) Motivational interviewing skills

-- b) Patient engagement strategies

-- c) Knowledge of the target population

-- d) Knowledge and experience with trauma informed care and the stages of change approach

-- e) An understanding of the impact of social determinants (e.g., poverty, lack of food or social supports) on health.
+- i.
+Motivational interviewing skills - ii.
+Patient engagement strategies - iii.
+Knowledge of the target population - iv.
+Knowledge and experience with trauma informed care and the stages of change approach - v.
+An understanding of the impact of social determinants (e.g., poverty, lack of food or social supports) on health. - b.
+Wisconsin Interdisciplinary Care Team (WICT)

-- ii.
-Care Management Staff Training Plan